Aidurber/react-picky/docs/README.md

 * `labelKey` - If supplying an array of objects as options, this is required.
 It's used to identify which property on the object is the label.
 * `render` - Used for custom rendering of items in the dropdown.
 More info below.
 * `itemHeight` - Used when dropdown item height is larger than 35px.
 This is so the virtualised list can calculate correctly.
+* `tabIndex` - Pass tabIndex to component for accessibility.
+Defaults to 0

 ## Custom rendering